SUCCESS BEFORE YOU START

 - If the dog has not had appropriate energy outlet the dog might have trouble focusing.

 The more you can set your dog up for success the better.
-Maybe that means using a head harness until the pup is 9 months old, feeding entire meals out of your treat pouch, or exercising your dog for thirty minutes so they can focus on you during class.
+Maybe that means exclusively using a head harness until the pup is 9 months old, feeding entire meals out of your treat pouch, or exercising your dog for thirty minutes so they can focus on you during class.

 It is our job to give you the tools to help you and your dog, but it’s up to you to understand your dog’s behavior and help them remain successful in all environments.